getherbie/herbie/README.md

 Now, open `localhost:9999` with your favorite web browser.

-If you want to have additional console output and logging information, set Herbie CMS's debug environment variable.
+If you want to have additional console output or logging information, set Herbie CMS's debug environment variable.

     HERBIE_DEBUG=1 php -S localhost:9999 example/web/index.php

-And if you want to use Xdebug (3.x), start the internal web server as follows.
+If you want to use Xdebug (3.x), start the internal web server as follows.
 Hint: For this to work, Xdebug must of course be installed.

     XDEBUG_MODE=debug php -S localhost:9999 example/web/index.php